VideoProc Converter

 Method 2.
 Restore VHS Video with Another VHS Upscaler

 However, it's important to note a few downsides.
-This VHS upscaler costs $299 USD, which includes one year of free model updates.
-If you also want to enhance scanned photos, you'll need to purchase Topaz Photo AI for an additional $199 USD.
-Another limitation is that Topaz Video AI doesn't offer tools for quick edits or compression, so if you need those features, you'll need another solution.
+This VHS upscaler costs $299 USD per year.
+If you also want to enhance scanned photos, you'll need to purchase Topaz Photo for an additional $199 USD/year.
+Another limitation is that Topaz Video doesn't offer tools for quick edits or compression, so if you need those features, you'll need another solution.

 Step 1.
 Purchase Topaz Video AI

-To start, purchase this VHS upscaler for $299 USD from the official website.
+To start, purchase this VHS upscaler for $299 USD (one year license) from the official website.
 After purchase, download and install the latest version compatible with your operating system (Windows or Mac).

 Step 2.
 Add Your VHS Video